berlinonline/ckanext-berlinauth/README.md

 The general authorization model is as follows:

-- no anonymous access to the website (https://datenregister.berlin.de)
+- Anonymous users have no access to the website (https://datenregister.berlin.de), except for the `/about` and `/datenschutzerklaerung`.
+All requests are redirected to the login page.
-- anonymous access to a subset of the API
+- Anonymous access to a subset of the CKAN API (most GET-able functions) and the DCAT API.
-- restricted access for logged-in users (administrative staff and select others)
+- Logged-in users have restricted access to site and API.

   - no user list/show (except for self)
   - no vocabulary list/show